hayasalman/A-B-Testing-Experimental-Design/README.md

   - **Design the experiment.**

-  Before split the control and treatment groups which by the way done use random sampling to ensure that eliminate bias as we want the results of A/B testing to be representative of the entire population, we should take in consideration a few things:
+  Before splitting the control and treatment groups which by the way use random sampling to ensure that we eliminate bias in which the results of A/B testing will be representative of the entire
+  population.
+It's important when we designing our experiment to consider a few things :

   **The units of diversion.**